willcosgrove/cartman/README.md

   - `:type` - to store the class of the product you're adding.
 Useful if you have multiple models that can go in the cart.
   - `:cost` - which if you use will let you use the `Cart#total` method without any extra configuration
   - `:quantity` - which if you use will let you use the `Cart#quantity` method without any extra configuration
+- `remove_item(item) - which, you guessed it, removes an item.
+This method takes an Item object, not a hash.
+- `contains?(Product)` - This is a biggie.
+It will tell you if a certain item is in the cart.
+And the way it works is you pass it an object, like an instance of a Product model, and it will examine the class, and the id, and look to see if it's in the cart already.
+This method only works if the `:id` and `:type` keys are set in the item's data hash.
 - `count` - which will give you the total number of items in the cart.
 Faster than `cart.items.size` because it doesn't load all of the item data from redis.
 - `quantity` - which will return the total quantity of all the items.
 The quantity field is set in the config block, by default it's :quantity
-- `remove_item(item) - which, you guessed it, removes an item.
-This method takes an Item object, not a hash.
+- `ttl` - will tell you how many seconds until the cart expires.
+It will return -1 if the cart will never expire
+- `touch` - which will reset the ttl back to whatever expiration length is set in the config.
+Touch is automatically called after `add_item` and `remove_item`
+- `destroy!` - which will delete the cart, and all the line_items out of it

 Lets walk through an example implementation with a Rails app that has a User model and a Product model.